mystificator/Outouring/README.md

 - Users can register/login via email and password.
 - Signed in users can submit a new place.
 - Signed in users can review places.
-- A user who owns a place can edit it.
+- A user who owns a post can edit it.
-- Anybody can view all places.
+- Anybody can view all posts.